Locations and events connected to our school since the time of Kamiizumi Ise-no-kami, the founder of Shingake Ryū (as of June 2017.)

 – In June 2011(Heisei 23), we held a memorial service here for Kamiizumi Ise-no-kami and performed an embu of dedication

 – In Uchiyaba-chō of Nagoya-shi, Tokugawa Mitsutomo, the sixth head of Owari Shinkage Ryū and the second feudal lord of Owari domain, built Shōjō-ji to be the family temple of the Owari Tokukgawa house.
 He had this temple built at the location where Renya Toshikane, the fifth successor, lived.

-– In June 2012 (Heisei 24), the 318th anniversary of Renya’s death, we held a training camp, and afterward payed our respects to his portrait drawn for the 50th anniversary of his passing.
+– In June 2012 (Heisei 24), the 318th anniversary of Renya’s death, we held a training camp, and afterward payed our respects to a portrait of him, which had been drawn for the 50th anniversary of his passing.
 We then held a memorial service led by Iida, the head priest, and his son.

 + Sairin-ji temple (Maebashi-shi, Gunma prefecture)

 – This Soto Zen temple located in Kamiizumi-machi is the Kamiizumi family temple.
 Kamiizumi Ise-no-kami, the founder of our art, took up residence here.
 On the grounds is a grave which is said to be either his or that of his son, Kamiizumi Hidetane.

 – In 2016 (Heisei 28), the locals began holding a festival honoring master Kamiizumi Ise-no-kami.
 The festival consists of a memorial service and Samurai procession followed by a celebration held in front of his statue and the stone monument that marks his birthplace.